Kiidle/feeder-backend/README.md

 Congratulations!
 You have successfully installed Python 3 on your computer.
 You are now ready to write and execute Python programs.

 ### Django
+1. Make sure you have Python 3.x installed.
+If not, please follow the previous guide on how to install Python 3.x.
+2. Open the command prompt or terminal.
+3. Type the command ```pip install Django``` and press Enter.
+4. Wait for the installation to complete.
+The installation process should automatically install all necessary dependencies.
+5. Check that Django was installed correctly by typing the command "django-admin --version" in the command prompt or terminal.
+If Django was installed, the current version of Django should be displayed.

+Congratulations!
+You have successfully installed Django on your computer.
+You are now ready to create and develop a new Django web application.